nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth_Introduction.md

 # OAuth 2.0 — Clear Explanation Using a Photo App (React + .NET API)

 OAuth 2.0 is a widely used protocol for authorization.
-It lets users grant access to applications or APIs without sharing their passwords.
+OAuth 2.0 lets the Resource Owner (the User) grant a Client (your PhotoApp) access to their data on a Resource Server (Google's Profile API) without ever sharing their passwords (Auth Server) with the Client.
+The password is only ever given directly to the Authorization Server (Google)..
 This is the core of how apps like Twitter or Spotify let users sign in with Google or Facebook.

-- Key Features:
+* **Key Features:**
-    - Focused on authorization, not authentication
+    * Focused on authorization, not authentication methods
-    - Uses access tokens to delegate permissions
+    * Uses access tokens to delegate permissions
-    - Based on JSON over HTTP
+    * Based on JSON over HTTP
-    - Designed for web, mobile, and API-based applications
+    * Designed for web, mobile, and API-based applications

 This explanation uses **one very specific example** so there is no ambiguity about responsibilities.

-Application Stack:
+### Application Stack:
-* **Frontend:** React App
+* **Frontend:** React App (Client)
-* **Backend:** .NET Photo API
+* **Backend:** .NET Photo API (Resource Server)
 * **Storage:** Database / Cloud Storage (photos saved here)
-* **Login Provider:** Google
+* **Login Provider:** Google (Authorization Server)
 * **Standard:** OAuth 2.0 (Note: We are not using OIDC yet).

 ---

+## The Core Concept: What "Authorization" Actually Means Here

+To clear up any confusion right from the start, we need to define exactly what is being "authorized" in this flow.

+In OAuth 2.0, **authorization only defines how a client (your React App) gets permission from Google to access a resource hosted by Google (like the user's profile data).**

+When a user clicks "Login with Google" in your app, here is exactly what happens regarding authorization:
+1. Google verifies the user has access to their own Google account (Authentication).
+2. Google asks the user: *"Do you want to allow this React App to read your Google profile data?"*

+3. The user clicks "Yes."
+4. **That is the authorization.** Google is authorizing the client app (React App) to read the user's profile data from their Google account.

+It only defines how the React App gets permission to access a resource hosted by Google.
+That is where OAuth's job ends.

+**Crucial Distinction:** This does **not** mean authorizing what the user can do inside your Photo App.
+Google is not authorizing the user to "upload a photo" or "delete a photo" in your system.
+Application-level permissions are handled entirely by your own .NET API after the OAuth process is finished.

+---

 ## Architecture & Flow Diagram

-The following diagram perfectly illustrates where **OAuth Authorization** ends and where **Application Authorization** begins.
+The following diagram illustrates exactly where **OAuth Authorization** ends and where **Application Authorization** begins.

 ```mermaid
 sequenceDiagram